4IceG/4IceG/README.md

-### Hi there 👋
+### Hi there | Cześć 👋

 My name is Rafał, welcome on my Github.
 I have been a user and fan of Openwrt for several years.
 If you have 3G / 4G / LTE / LTE-A mobile internet, the applications collected with me should be useful for you.

-- 📫 How to reach me: look for me on eko.one.pl forum.

-### Cześć 👋

 Mam na imię Rafał, witam na moim Githubie.
 Jestem użytkownikiem i fanem Openwrt od kilku lat.
 Jeżeli posiadasz mobilny internet 3G / 4G / LTE / LTE-A to zebrane u mnie aplikacje powinny Ci się przydać.

-- 📫 Gdzie jestem dostępny: szukaj mnie na forum eko.one.pl.
+- 📫 How to reach me: look for me on eko.one.pl forum. | Gdzie jestem dostępny: szukaj mnie na forum eko.one.pl.

 ---